Save big (up to $1,875) on small business tools with our free membership, business.com+

 How collaboration benefits workplace performance

-“Encouraging collaboration is a great way to get your employees more engaged as they’re working together more than they normally would on a common goal,” Kyle MacDonald, vice president of marketing and business development at Mojio, told us.
-“While working with employees they may not normally work with, there’s also the opportunity to expand their skill sets and to learn new skills from employees from different teams, all at no cost to the company.”
+“Encouraging collaboration is a great way to get your employees more engaged as they’re working together more than they normally would on a common goal,” explained Kyle MacDonald, vice president of marketing and business development at Mojio.
+“While working with employees they may not normally work with, there’s also the opportunity to expand their skill sets and learn new skills from different teams — all at no cost to the company.”

 Did You Know?Did you know

-“Collaboration benefits businesses because team members can motivate each other through shared ideas, and ultimately have a positive impact on each other’s productivity,” said Adam Rossi, owner of TotalShield.
-That positivity has wide-reaching benefits for the whole company.
+“Collaboration benefits businesses because team members can motivate each other through shared ideas, and ultimately have a positive impact on each other’s productivity,” explained Adam Rossi, owner of TotalShield.
+That positivity can ripple through the entire organization.

 “In order to keep everyone informed, coordinated and connected, it is even more important to encourage cooperation and engage distant teams,” said Vincent Amodio, CEO of Icon Medical Centers.
 “When workers who are physically separated from one another start to feel alone and lonely, it has a chilling effect on their motivation, creativity and commitment.”